Why Dubai plans to build infrastructure in Kashmir | DW | 25.10.2021

 "The first test of legitimacy is whether the affected people accept an action as legitimate.
 Using this yardstick, Dubai's investment does not legitimize the removal of special status as far as Kashmiris are concerned," Radha Kumar, an academic and expert on Kashmir affairs, told DW.

-Nevertheless, an influx of investment from Dubai will boost the Kashmir economy, he added.
+Nevertheless, an influx of investment from Dubai will boost the Kashmiri economy, he added.

 "If there is an inflow of investment from Dubai, it will surely provide a much-needed boost to Kashmir's economy, which has suffered enormously following the hollowing out of Article 370 [the law that granted special constitutional status to the region] and the measures that have followed," the expert underlined.

-The UAE is a strategic partner of India and the two countries have a strong bilateral relationship based on common geopolitical and economic interests.
+The UAE is a strategic partner to India and the two countries have a strong bilateral relationship based on common geopolitical and economic interests.

 Business delegations from Kashmir have been visiting Abu Dhabi and Dubai since then and have participated in a number of gatherings facilitated by Indian business associations.

 "Hence, it does not come as a surprise that Dubai has agreed to invest in the region.
-So far as the motivation for the investments is concerned, it is a business decision and, despite the risks involved, Dubai investors are upbeat about it because it offers an opportunity," said Quamar.
+As far as the motivation for investments is concerned, it is a business decision and, despite the risks involved, Dubai investors are upbeat about it because it offers an opportunity," said Quamar.